Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Injection and recovery in a simulated PTA

-To test the benefits of the full cross-correlated model, we also compare the CW model from a polarized point source (Eqs.~\ref{eq:Phi_matrix_CW},~\ref{eq:gamma_psi}) against three alternative hypotheses discussed in Sections~\ref{sec:connecToHD} and \ref{sec:altORFs}.
-These alternative models each use the same covariance structure and design matrix $\bm{F}$, Eq.~\eqref{eq:Phi_matrix_CW}, but a different ORF.
-The first model is a diagonal-$\bm{\Phi}$ model which includes only the autocorrelations of an unpolarized GW point source (Eq.~\ref{eq:Gamma-auto}), which for CW modeling is analogous to the CURN model for a GWB \citep{CornishSampson2016, Becsy2025}.
-This represents a more conservative null hypothesis for CW searches than a model with pulsar noise only.
-The second is a Hellings-Downs correlated model (Eq.~\ref{eq:HD-curve}), representing a spike frequency fluctuation of an isotropic GWB.
-Comparison to this model allows us to test how distinct is a point GW source vs an isotropic GWB using solely information in the correlations.
 The third is a cross-correlated CW model without $\psi$-dependence (\ref{eq:spike-pixel}), representing an unpolarized (or circularly polarized) point source, also referred to by \citet{Schult2025} as a \emph{spike-pixel} model for GW anisotropy.
 Comparison to this model tests how well the $\psi$ and $\iota$-dependent modulations can be resolved solely using correlations.
 Note that we injected a linearly polarized GW in the simulated dataset in order to maximize the differences between the spike-pixel and general BHB models.

 We gain some insights into these different modeling choices by inspecting the covariances directly.
 Fig.~\ref{fig:Phi} visualizes four different versions of the CW $\bm{\Phi}$ matrix corresponding to the different ORFs discussed above.
 The overall amplitude of each matrix is set by $h_0^2/(4\pi^2 f_{\rm gw}^2)$, while the relative amplitude between matrix elements is governed solely by $\Gamma^{\rm CW}_{ab}$.